Jonathan2021/blog/_pages/about.md

 	- Everything new and exciting !

 - **Life stuff**
-	- Travelling abroad / experiencing new cultures
+	- Traveling abroad / experiencing new cultures
 	- Sports (volleyball, calisthenics, climbing, running, anything really :grin:)
 	- Any new experience !